 GEORGE

 (Stage lights dim as light comes up on female dancer, beautifully adorned; back of center stage; her several veils catch the light as she spins.
 Beautiful.
 Hypnotic.
+[Perhaps in the haute couture of Iris Van Herpen.
+Lighting extending the veils in all directions.
+Or perhaps it is some other effect, something that suggests the aliveness within which we are situated.
+For the purposes of this script, however, it is a dancer as described above, the dancer as metaphor for the much-at-once.]
 JOE and GEORGE observe the dancer, transfixed, expressionless.
 When dancer sequence ends [it is brief], stage lights return.
 JOE and GEORGE notice that each has noticed the dancer and then both return to the play.)

 BELLA enters the room having overheard the conversation.
 BELLA did not see dancer.